Calender August 30, 2021

 - Cough and cold medicines

-- Bandage closures, such as butterfly bandages, to tape edges of minor cuts together
+- Bandage closures (e.g., butterfly bandages) to tape edges of minor cuts together

 - Triangular bandage to wrap injuries and make an arm sling

-- Elastic wraps to wrap wrist, ankle, knee, and elbow injuries
+- Elastic wraps for wrist, ankle, knee, and elbow injuries

-- Bandages of assorted sizes to cover minor cuts and scrapes
+- Bandages of assorted sizes for minor cuts and scrapes

 - Safety pins to fasten splints and bandages

-- Gauze in rolls, as well as 2-inch and 4-inch pads to dress larger cuts and scrapes
+- Gauze in rolls, as well as 2-inch and 4-inch pads for larger cuts and scrapes

 - Adhesive tape to keep gauze in place

-- Disposable, instant-activating cold packs to cool injuries and burns, as well as for use in strains and sprains
+- Disposable, instant-activating cold packs for injuries and burns, as well as for strains and sprains

-- Disposable rubber gloves to protect hands and reduce risk of infection when treating wounds
+- Disposable rubber gloves to protect hands and reduce the risk of infection when treating wounds

 - Thermometer to take temperatures in case of illness